 Fun Facts We Missed

-Let us know if we may have missed any Indian pudding fun facts in the comment section below.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+Let us know if we may have missed any Indian pudding fun facts in the comment section or our food truck forum.
+If we can verify the facts we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Indian Pudding.